Frequently Asked Questions

-How many books or periodicals may I check out?
+How many books, periodicals, and DVDs may I check out?

-There is no limit for HCC students, faculty and staff.
-Community borrowers may check out up to 10 items.
+There is no limit on books or periodicals for HCC students, faculty and staff.
+Community borrowers may check out up to 10 books or periodicals.
+All patrons are limited to 3 DVDs at one time.
 Patrons are responsible for the safety, proper use and return of all materials.

 How long may I keep library materials?